sensu/sensu-docs-legacy/source/docs/0.17/install-sensu.md

 sudo wget -O /etc/sensu/conf.d/check_memory.json http://sensuapp.org/docs/0.17/files/check_memory.json
 ~~~

-_NOTE: this example config creates a [Sensu Check]() that will alert based on memory thresholds (it will raise a warning if less than 128 MB of memory is available, and raise a critical alert if less than 64 MB of memory is available)._
+_NOTE: this example config creates a [Sensu Check](checks) that will alert based on memory thresholds (it will raise a warning if less than 128 MB of memory is available, and raise a critical alert if less than 64 MB of memory is available).
+The check script (plugin) will be installed later in this guide._

 ~~~ json
 {